sjmaple/lr-demo-provisioning/README.md

-* the Tomcat nodes automatically download the latest file agent from LiveRebel running on your machine outside of Vagrant and start it, you should see two file servers and one database server in the LiveRebel Command Center at:
+* the Tomcat nodes automatically download the latest file agent from LiveRebel running on your machine outside of Vagrant and start it, you should see two application servers and one database server in the LiveRebel Command Center at:

     ```
     https://localhost:9001